zhoujh30/CarND-Vehicle-Detection-P5/README.md

 The code for this step can be found in 21st cell of the [Jupyter notebook](https://github.com/zhoujh30/CarND-Vehicle-Detection-P5/blob/master/Vehicle_Detection.ipynb).
 The function `find_cars()` is used to extract hog features once and then can be sub-sampled to get all of its overlaying windows.

 `window = 64`, `pix_per_cell = 8` and `cell_per_block` define that 64 is the orginal sampling rate, with 8 cells and 8 pix per cell. `cells_per_step = 2` defines that the window step 2 cells each time. `scale = 1.5` defines the search scale and was initially used.
-This returns images with detected vehicles but there are multiple detections on same vihicle.
+This returns images with detected vehicles but there are multiple detections on same vehicle.
 Here is an example:

 <p align="center">
   <img src="./output_images/CarDetection1.png">